On this page

 - does not contain special characters ( ) ? ! * # /.

 Choose a legal formAs a starting entrepreneur, you must choose a legal form, like sole proprietorship, a commercial partnership (vof) or a private limited company (bv).
 Which legal form is most suitable for you, depends on your situation.
 For instance, how do you want to appoint liability, and which fiscal benefits are available?
+You can find some tips on how to choose on the page Choosing a legal structure: what to consider.
 The following legal forms are always required to register in the Commercial Register:

 - sole proprietor (eenmanszaak)